sergei-shchetnikov/go-cantus-firmus/README.md

 - Absence of augmented or diminished intervals, including in melodic contours.
 - For minor mode, the 6th and 7th degrees are raised when necessary.

-## Features

-- Generation of Cantus Firmi of a specified length (8 to 16 notes).
-- Selection from several musical modes (major, dorian, phrygian, lydian, mixolydian, minor, locrian).
-- Specification of the desired number of leaps in the Cantus Firmus.
-- Filtering of results based on strict style rules.
-- Saving generated Cantus Firmi to a MusicXML file.
-- Option to choose how many Cantus Firmi to save (random selection if the number is less than the total).

 ## Project Structure

 ```
 .
 ├── cmd
 │   └── main.go               # Main executable file of the program
-├── go.mod                    # Go module file
 └── internal
     ├── cantusgen             # Logic for generating interval sequences
     │   ├── cantusgen.go